HangingBallsack/Notes/INF226_notes.md

 **Benefits:**
 - Without further holes in the monitor, RCE vulnerabilites are confined to the slave
-- Bugs in unprivileged part will ideally only result in denial of service for the mesbehaving client
+- Bugs in unprivileged part will ideally only result in denial of service for the misbehaving client
 - More intense scrutiny can be given to privileged parts
-- Simplifying the privileged part makes reasong about its security easier
+- Simplifying the privileged part makes reasoning about its security easier

 ## **Implementing the monitor/slave pattern**
-Priveleged operations:
+Privileged operations:
 - File access
 - accessing cryptographic keys
 - database access